-MATH-91 Applied Math for Health Professionals
+MATH-91 Applied Math for Health Professionals 3 Units 54 hours lecture; 54 hours total

 This class is for students in the health professions who need review of math concepts such as ratios, fractions and measurements of the metric system.
 The topics covered specifically apply to health occupations.
 Not transferable